cherkavi/udacity-github-cicd/README.md

 ```

 4. Take note of the Terraform outputs.
 You'll need these later as you work on the project.
 You can always retrieve these values later with this command
+> not possible - lack of access for provided AWS User
 ```bash
 cd setup/terraform
 terraform output